The next Jan. 6 committee hearing will focus on extremist organizations

 Check back here for live updates throughout Tuesday's hearing, and watch the livestream here beginning at 1 p.m.
 ET:

 The hearing will also look at a Dec.
-19 tweet from the former president that read: "Big protests in D.C. on January 6.
+19 tweet from former President Donald Trump that read: "Big protests in D.C. on January 6.
 Be there.
 Will be wild!"
 The tweet is viewed as "a pivotal moment that spurred a chain of events, including a pre-planning by the Proud Boys," according to a committee aide.

 Tuesday's hearing will be led by Reps.
 Stephanie Murphy and Jamie Raskin.